christian-schlichtherle/fun-io/README.md

 The modules are:

-+ `fun-io-api`: The API provides interfaces for sockets, stores, transformations, codecs et al, but no implementations.
++ `fun-io-api`: The API provides interfaces for codes, transformations, sockets, stores, archive file stores et al.
-+ `fun-io-scala-api`: The Scala API wraps the Java API to enhance the syntax with a domain specific language (DSL).
++ `fun-io-scala-api`: The Scala API extends the Java API with operators and implicit conversions to improvie the user experience in Scala.
 + `fun-io-bios`: The Basic Input/Output System (pun intended) provides basic implementations for encoding, transforming, storing or streaming data.
-  + The `BIOS` class provides the following `Codec` functions:
+  + The `BIOS` class is a facade which provides the following `Codec` functions:
     + `serialization` serializes/deserializes objects using `ObjectOutputStream`/`ObjectInputStream`.
     + `xml` encodes/decodes objects using `XMLEncoder`/`XMLDecoder`.
-  + The `BIOS` class also provides the following `Transformation` functions:
+  + It also provides the following `Transformation` functions:
     + `base64` encodes/decodes data to/from Base64.
     + `buffer` buffers I/O operations.
     + `cipher` encrypts/decrypts data using a function which provides initialized `javax.security.Cipher` objects.